 If you’re eligible, you can use a PNC personal loan for home improvements, credit card debt consolidation or other large purchases.
 If you’re trying to decide whether a personal loan from PNC is right for you, here are a few things to consider.

 Good credit requirement

-Getting a personal loan from PNC Bank can require solid credit for the best rates.
-PNC doesn’t publish its eligibility requirements on its website, but people typically need FICO® credit scores of at least 680 to qualify for a PNC personal loan.
+Getting a personal loan from PNC Bank will likely require solid credit for the best rates.
+PNC doesn’t publish its eligibility requirements on its website, but people typically need FICO® credit scores of at least 650 to qualify for a PNC personal loan.

 Lower interest rates on higher unsecured loan amounts